SPDX-FileCopyrightText: Copyright (c) 2025 - 2026 NVIDIA CORPORATION & AFFILIATES.

 def worker_done(self, worker_id: int) -> None:

-"""Mark a worker as idle and update the overall bar.
+"""Mark a worker as idle (does NOT update main bar - use complete_item).

 Parameters